jitsi/handbook/docs/dev-guide/iframe.md

 **`api = new JitsiMeetExternalAPI(domain, options)`**

-After you have installed the Meet API library, you then need to create the Jitsi Meet API object.
+After you have installed the Meet API library, you then must create the Jitsi Meet API object.

 The API object constructor uses the following options: